suchialex/CINS3002-HW10/instructions.md

   </summary>

   - Create the class and define initializer
-    - accepting attributes id, name, phone, email, department, salary
+    - accepting attributes emp_id, name, phone, email, department, salary
     - Call the parent init to initialize name, phone, email (⏩ Refer to 11-5 Try this)
-    - initialize id, department and salary as __protected attributes__
+    - initialize emp_id, department and salary as __protected attributes__
   - Define mutators `set_salary`, `set_department` accepting new_salary and new_department (⏩ Refer to 10-6a)
   - Define accessors `get_empid`, `get_department`, `get_salary` (⏩ Refer to 10-5a)
   - Define str method to return employee data fields formatted as shown below: